actioninja/refpack-rs/README.md

 The [Original Refpack Implementation](http://download.wcnews.com/files/documents/sourcecode/shadowforce/transfer/asommers/mfcapp_src/engine/compress/RefPack.cpp) was referenced to ensure proper compatibility

+## NOT SC4 COMPATIBLE
+SimCity 4 uses a different bit layout for its compression.
+I may eventually add a feature flag for "sc4 mode" but there isn't really a programmatic way to identify it and I would prefer not to complicate the API.

 # Usage

 `refpack-rs` exposes two functions: `compress` and `decompress`, along with `easy` variants